magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/7_routing/03_advanced-features.md

 });
 ```

+The `Path` object associated to a path based landmark can be modified using the `trackData` setter available on the `Landmark` object.
+See the [Landmarks guide](../core/landmarks) for more details about this.

+When computing a route based on a path backed landmark **and** non-path backed landmarks, it is mandatory to set the `accurateTrackMatch` field from `RoutePreferences` to `true`.
+Otherwise, the routing computation will fail with a `GemError.unsupported` error.

+The `isTrackResume` field from `RoutePreferences` can also be set to configure the behaviour of the routing engine when one track based landmark is used as a waypoint toghether with other landmarks.
+If this field is set to `true`, the routing engine will try to match the entire track of the path based landmark.
+Otherwise, if set to `false`, only the end point of the track will be used as waypoints.

 ## Computing a route based on a GPX file

 You can compute a route based on a GPX file by using the `path based landmark` described in the previous section.
 The only difference is how we compute the `gemPath`.